artsy/README/events/open-standup.md

 ## After standup

-These notes are then copied into a [Notion][] document, and the link passed into #dev on Slack after standup.
+These notes are then copied into a [Notion][notion] document, and the link passed into #dev on Slack after standup.
 Everyone else leaves links to things they have commented on during the meeting, if they don't, we chase them up.

 Finally, **review this document** for ways to improve the instructions for next week's meeting.